staticarus/cpp-cardgame/README.md

 Compilator used is MinGW/g++ which have to be installed first, then run `AutoLunch.bat` to launch the main game.

-Database used is a portable SQLite `parties.db` file, that you can run with `AutoSQL.bat`.
+Database used is a portable SQLite `parties.db` file, that you can run with `AutoSQL.bat` (you need the sqlite3.o and .h files from the corresponding library).
 - - -

 ### Features